Dimensions of a green economy

 Dr Joël Houdet was commissioned to undertake the study in 2015, with a view to producing a GCRO Occasional Paper.
 A detailed report was prepared, but was not ultimately published by the GCRO, largely because the significant changes in party political leadership at the local level in the mid-2016 local elections made the findings into 'current' green economy policies at the local level outdated.
 However, the draft report can be read as a working paper here.

-At present, work is planned on an Occasional Paper, intended to include:
+At present, work is planned on a Provocation, intended to include:

 Gotz, G. and Schäffler, A. (2015) ‘Conundrums in implementing a green economy in the Gauteng City-Region’.
 Journal special issue edited by Simon, D. and Leck, H. ‘Bearing the brunt of environmental change: understanding adaptation and transformation challenges in urban Africa’.
 Current Opinion in Environmental Sustainability.
 13, April 2015, pp. 79–87.

 Schäffler A. (2012) ‘Developmental Green Economy Strategy for Gauteng, South Africa’, Urban Patterns for a Green Economy: Clustering for Competitiveness, UN Habitat, June 2012